 “No. You have to decide – it’s all or nothing with this.
 You can’t be a part-time Parton.”

 When Denize falls in love with washed-out Kenny Rogers impersonator, Martin, her dreams of being a singer are long forgotten.
 But then ‘Kenny’ asks her to be his ‘Dolly’.

 “People always ask me how long it takes to do my hair.
-I don’t know, I’m never there.”
-Dolly Parton
+I don’t know, I’m never there.” – Dolly Parton

-“Author sees Dolly drama find a home” [The Journal, 2/1/12]
+- “Author sees Dolly drama find a home” – The Journal

 - My BLOG POST about writing and recording the play